DiSkills/DiSkills/README.md

 ## About

-I am 17 years old, and I am in 11th grade.
-Programming has been my favorite pastime for almost 2 years now.
-There is a small commercial experience (2 months).
-Now I'm working on my final school project: "Application of design patterns on the example of an online store."
+I am 18 years old, I am a student at KubSU.
+I am studying at the specialty 02.03.03 Mathematical Support and Management of Information Systems.
+Profile: Software Systems Development Technologies.
+I love Computer Science and mathematics.
+While studying at school I was able to gain some experience in commercial activities (2 months).
+I am currently studying Mathematics and Computer Science.

 ## Social networks